alphagov/performanceplatform-collector/README.rst

     making the POST requests and instead log out the url, headers and body to your terminal.

     --start, --end
-    If you want the collector to gather past data, you can specify a start date, e.g.
+    If you want the collector to gather past data, you can specify a start date in the format "YYYY-MM-DD".
+You must also specify an end date. e.g.

-    "10-01-2013".
-You must also specify an end date.
+    --start=2014-08-03 --end=2014-09-03

 Configuration
 -------------